FAQ

 13. Can I upgrade my plan?

-When making an order, you are asked to choose between three plans: ESA Housing Letter, ESA Travel Letter or the Combo Plan that gives the maximal benefit.
+When making an order, you are asked to choose between ESA letters apply to housing accommodations under the FHA.
+Airlines are not required to accept ESA letters that gives the maximal benefit.
 Please consider the plan choice carefully because you will not be able to change it in most cases.
 However, you can upgrade your Travel or Housing plan to the Combo one paying the difference only if that happens within the 60 day period after the approval.

 14. When will payment be processed?